Tandem wing: Pioneers

 The tandem wing configuration predates successful manned flight.
 As far back as the fifteenth century, Tito Livio Burraitni experimented with a tandem-wing model.
 Four sets of wings in tandem variously provided lift and propulsion, and Burraitni's cat became the first aeronaut to fly in a tandem design.

 Having also flown simpler fore-and-aft tandem models of up to 14 ft in span, in 1903 Samuel Pierpont Langley built a full-size tandem-wing monoplane, the Aerodrome, and launched it from the roof of a houseboat.
 It failed to fly.
 After his death the Smithsonian Institution sought to prove that he had flown in the weeks before the Wright brothers, and employed successful planemaker Glenn Curtiss to secretly modify the aerodrome until it could fly, as "proof" that it had flown in 1903.
 Curtiss added floats and made other improvements, enabling it to undertake short hops as a true waterplane in 1914.
 The ruse was eventually exposed, yet the Smithsonian still sought to claim that the 1902 version had been "capable of flight".
 It would be many more years before they recanted.

 Several pioneers had long made successful gliders.
 In 1905 John J. Montgomery flew a tandem monoplane glider, confirming that the aerodynamic principle was sound.

 Powered flight followed two years later.
 In 1906 Louis Blériot built his third aeroplane with tandem elliptical closed wings, later modifying it as his type IV with the fore wing converted into a conventional biplane.
 But it was not until the next year that his type VI, a wheeled tandem monoplane of broadly similar configuration to Langley's Aerodrome, became the first tandem-wing aeroplane to fly.

 Between 1907 and 1911, the aerodynamics studies of Gustave Eiffel showed that the tandem layout was inherently less aerodynamically efficient that the more conventional.
-Overlapping with Eiffel's work, Stefan Driezewicki developed and wind-tunnel tested an inherently stable tandem-wing design.
+Overlapping with Eiffel's work, Stefan Drzewiecki developed and wind-tunnel tested an inherently stable tandem-wing design.
 He then built and successfully flew a full-sized example at the end of 1912.